-Here are the Job Interview Tips you need to be ‘screened In’, not out.
+The Job Interview Tips to ‘screen you in’, not out.

 The most important job interview tip: Plan and Prepare carefully for every interview.
 None of us, not even you, can rely just on charm and intellect to see us through!